 The US-EU agreement, also known as the Transatlantic Trade and Investment Partnership, or TTIP, could be the biggest bilateral trade deal ever negotiated.
 The European Union and the United States have the largest bilateral trade relationship and enjoy the most integrated economic relationship in the world, making the agreement one of the most important, but also one of the most difficult to negotiate.
 The agreement intends to further open EU markets to grow the US exports that already amount to $459 billion and supports an estimated 2.4 million good-paying American jobs, including jobs in western and central Wisconsin.

-An agreement with the EU, our largest export market, recognizes that the economic relationship the two already share: one third of total goods and services trade, and nearly half of global economic output.
+An agreement with the EU, our largest export market, recognizes the economic relationship the two already share.
 The agreement is envisioned as one that is ambitious with high-standards for trade and investment that would provide significant benefit in terms of promoting U.S. international competitiveness, jobs, and growth.
-As described by the Administration, a successfully negotiated agreement would aim to boost economic growth in the United States and Europe and add to excess of 13 million American and European jobs already supported by transatlantic trade and investment.
+As described by the Administration, a successfully negotiated agreement would aim to boost economic growth in the United States and Europe and add to the 13 million American and European jobs already supported by transatlantic trade and investment.